vue-a11y/vue-axe-next/README.md

 # vue-axe-next
-[WIP] Accessibility auditing for Vue.js applications for Vue 3
+[WIP] Dynamic accessibility analysis for Vue.js 3 using axe-core